vijaywinner-eng/Build-Agents-from-Scratch/modules/02_system_prompt.md

 In (03_structured_output.md), we'll add **structured outputs** to make responses reliable and parseable.
 Instead of free text, we'll get validated JSON.

----

-**Key Takeaway:** Behavior is not intelligence.
-It's constraints.
-System prompts turn a general model into a specific assistant.